KiriBu10/xSemAD/README.md

 This repository contains the prototype of the approach, evaluation, and data as described in xSemAD: Explainable Semantic Anomaly Detection in Event Logs Using Sequence-to-Sequence Models.
 Under submission for the 2024 International Conference on Business Process Management (BPM 2024).

 ## About the project
 The identification of undesirable behavior in event logs is an important aspect of process mining that is often addressed by anomaly detection methods.
 Traditional anomaly detection methods tend to focus on statistically rare behavior and neglect the subtle difference between rarity and undesirability.
 The introduction of semantic anomaly detection has opened a promising avenue by identifying semantically deviant behavior.
 This work addresses a gap in semantic anomaly detection, which typically indicates the occurrence of an anomaly without explaining the nature of the anomaly.
-We propose xSemAD, an approach that uses a sequence-to-sequence model to go beyond pure identification and provides extended explanations.
-Our model generates constraints from an event log and compares them with the observed event log.
+We propose xSemAD, an approach that uses a sequence-to-sequence (seq2seq) model to go beyond pure identification and provides extended explanations.
+In essence, our approach learns constraints from a given process model repository and then checks whether these constraints hold in the considered event log.
 This approach not only helps understand the specifics of the undesired behavior, but also facilitates targeted corrective actions.
 Our experiments demonstrate the effectiveness of the proposed approach by showing that it is able to generate relevant constraints and outperform existing state-of-the-art semantic anomaly detection methods.
 This advance promises to refine the interpretability and practical utility of semantic anomaly detection in process mining and provide a more comprehensive solution for detecting and understanding undesirable behavior.

 ### Built with
 * ![platform](https://img.shields.io/badge/platform-linux-brightgreen)